David-kdw/school_information_webapp/README.md

 You can check if the build is operational inside Jenkins dashboard
 ![Success build](/static/img/Jkns.PNG)

 Then you can launch the app with localhost:8081

+THANK YOU